b-thorne/pyranha/README.md

 ## Example

 An example of how to run the code, and the various facilities it provides, can be found in the [IPython notebook](example.ipynb) in this directory.

-## Processing

-- We will want to iterate through the parameters and calculate the derivative matrix for each parameter.
-- Will need to assemble the Fisher matrix and invert it.
--